thatcort/git-gallery/README.md

 Your current working directory is visible at `/current/`.
 From here you can see your current branch and any modifications, and create a new commit ('git add *; git commit').
 If your work runs in a browser you can view it live on the page enabling a single place to view, test and commit from.

 For web projects that draw to an HTML canvas, I've created a snippet of code that you can use to view the project live in the browser and take snapshots that are saved to the page.
-You can enable this by uncommenting out the `{{> canvasPartial }}` line in pagePartial.hbs.
+You can enable this by editing the `showCanvas` setting in the galleryData.json file.

+You can export pages into a standalone directory structure that can be copied to a web server.
+When exporting you have the option of whether to include the repository contents, the live canvas and images for the pages.
+An example of an exported gallery can be seen [here](https://briancort.com/gitGallerySample/index.html).

 ## Features